Some roads just should not be travelled alone…

 BIAPH’s Mission Statement:

-- To enhance the quality of life for persons in the region(s) of Peel and Halton who are living with the effects of an acquired brain injury through Education, Awareness, Support, Advocacy, and Prevention.
+- To enhance the quality of life for persons in the region(s) of Peel and Halton who are living with the effects of an acquired brain injury through Education, Awareness and Support.

 BIAPH believes that caregiver relief should be: